TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 - Row separator: optionally put horizontal lines above / below rows to separate sections
 - Blink: Enables the blinking of the selected rows (when displayed / visible)
-- Avg/by: Changes the final displayed calculated balance into an average by dividing by the value set (DEFAULT 1.0)
+- Avg/by: Changes the final displayed calculated balance into an average by dividing the value set (DEFAULT 1.0)
+- Adj/by: Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)

 - Maths using another row: (OPTIONAL) When set, then you can retrieve the result from another row and then apply maths to the result of the current row..
 E.g. take this row and divide it by the result from row x and treat the result as a percent.
 For example, this could calculate the value of investments as a percentage of total networth...

+>> CALCULATION ORDER: The calculations are performed is this sequence:
+    - Skip any 'always hide' rows - these are never calculated / used anywhere
+    - Skip any rows filtered out by GroupID
+    - Calculate raw balances for selected rows/accounts, including recursive sub accounts for autosum rows
+    - Convert calculated balances to target currency
+    - Iterate over each row/calculation, apply any average/by calculations
+    - Iterate over each row/calculation, apply any Use Other Row (UOR) calculations
+    - Iterate over each row/calculation, apply any final calculation adjustment amounts specified

 ** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
 Click on the widget to config:
          - In the row selector: